-Survivor pension: The monthly pension for one survivor is 50% of the Group II disability pension the deceased received or would have been entitled to receive; 90% for two; 120% for three; 150% for four or more survivors.
+Survivor pension: 50% of the Group II disability pension the deceased received or was eligible to receive is paid for one survivor; 90% for two; 120% for three; and 150% for four or more survivors.

-Full orphan's pension: The pension is the sum of all pensions that both parents would have been entitled to receive.
+Full orphan's pension: The pension is the sum of all pensions that both parents received or were eligible to receive.

-Benefit adjustment: Benefits are adjusted periodically according to the consumer prices index.
+Benefit adjustment: Benefits are adjusted periodically according to changes in the national average wage and the consumer price index.

-Social assistance allowance (survivors): 150% of the guaranteed minimum standard of living (GM) is paid monthly for each orphan younger than age 16 (age 21 if a full-time student); 225% for a full orphan.
+Social survivor pension (social assistance): 150% of the guaranteed minimum standard of living (GM) is paid a month for each orphan younger than age 16 (age 21 if a full-time student); 225% for a full orphan.
 There is no income test